bhargav265/Language-Detection/README.md

 <strong>[of the, in the, to the, the european, on the, it is, the commission, that the, and the, for the, to be, ' s, with the, by the, european union, we are, like to, the european union, that we, is a, we have, member states, the council, in this, this is, i would, at the, is the, will be, is not, of this, i am, from the, there is, that is, of a, has been, of the european, which is, as a, would like, must be, do not, have been, we must, and i, should be, would like to, that it, european parliament]<strong>

+To reduce the computation we computed the language model for each language and serialized each one of them.
+Then, while testing we directly used them after deserializing.

+You can find the full Java code on the Github page.

 ## Deep Neural Network Model